Pinterest is not what most people think it is.

 According to Pinterest’s 2018 S1 filing, more than 90% of Pinterest’s revenue was generated from the United States.
 Here’s a breakdown of Pinterest’s international revenue vs national revenue.

-Pinterest’s revenue is higher in the US than international because of the relative maturity of the US digital advertising market & Pinterest’s decision to focus their monetization efforts in the US first, which means Pinterest’s still has room for growing its revenue by focussing on international monetization efforts.
+Pinterest’s revenue is higher in the US than international because of the relative maturity of the US digital advertising market & Pinterest’s decision to focus their monetization efforts in the US initially, which means Pinterest’s still has room for growing its revenue by focussing on international markets.

 Here’s how Pinterest has fared in terms of Average Revenue Per user from Q2 2018 to Q2 2019